GChristensen/enso-portable/readme.md

 1. Install Enso to `C:\Program Files\Enso`

 NOTE: installing Enso to `Program Fies` is experimental and is not tested thoroughly.
-Enso will fail to launch from this location if unsigned.

 2. Launch Visual Studio Developer Command Prompt *as Administrator*.
-3. Change the current directory to where you want to store the copy of the certificate (appcert.cer).
+3. Change the current directory to where you want to store the copy of the certificate file (appcert.cer).
 4. Execute the following commands to create a self-issued digital certificate:

 `makecert -r -pe -n "CN=Application Certificate - For Use on This Machine Only" -ss PrivateCertStore appcert.cer`